soot-oss/SootUp/docs/jimple-stmts.md

     ```

 ##### JIfStmt
-for conditional flow depending on boolean Expression (AbstractConditionExpr) so they have two successor Stmt's.
-note: The JIfStmt is also a FallsthroughStmt if the branching condition is not met.
+For conditional jumps depending on the result of the conditional expression `AbstractConditionExpr` which needs to have boolean result.
+If the conditional expression is false, the next Stmt is the successor as the JIFStmt is also a `FallsthroughStmt`.
+Therefore, the JIfStmt has two successor Stmt's.

 === "Jimple"